philfrei/SiVi/README.md

 #### Origins

 When this project was started, I was pretty much a novice Java coder.
-I could barely write functioning GUI code, and learned a great deal from collaborators at Java-Gaming.org and in particular from member LoomWeaver (Sumio Kiyooka).
+I could barely write functioning GUI code, and learned a great deal from collaborators at Java-Gaming.org (now jvm-gaming.org) and especially from member LoomWeaver (Sumio Kiyooka).
 Despite this help, cruft and code smell remain attributes of the project, for which I admit responsibility.

-Part way in, I learned about *functional programming* and the *Model-View-Controller* design pattern, and the code was revised in my first attempts to implement these concepts.
-It's safe to assume that further work on this project will require a significant amount of refactoring.
+Along the way, I learned about *functional programming* and the *Model-View-Controller* design pattern, and the code was revised in my first attempts to implement these concepts.

 #### Project reboot

 In February, 2020, the project was rebooted.
 Revisions included deleting *tutorial* and *code-generation* functionality to bring down the code base size, revisions and enhancements to the GUI, and a tweaking of the *model* data structure.

-The most significant change was making *OpenSimplexNoise* the default noise engine, and creating a code interface for including additional noise engines.
+The most significant change was making *OpenSimplexNoise* the default noise engine, and creating a code interface to allow the inclusion of additional noise engines.
 Gustafson's implementation of Perlin's Simplex Noise has been left in as an alternative for viewing.

 #### Wish List